-The Master of Science in Counseling (MSC) degree at the KPSAHS aims to be the gold standard of education and training for mental health counseling in the health care setting and prepares students for licensure in the state of California as a Marriage and Family Therapist (LMFT).
+The Master of Science in Counseling, Marriage and Family Therapy Concentration (MSC) degree at the KPSAHS aims to be the gold standard of education and training for mental health counseling in the health care setting and prepares students for licensure in the state of California as a Marriage and Family Therapist (LMFT).
 The program must be approved by the California Board of Behavioral Sciences (BBS) for graduates to be licensed in California, and the BBS requires specific curriculum, practicum hours, and credit minimums (90 quarter credits).
 Most courses will be offered in both distance education and in-person delivery with individuals on-site for activities where face-to-face contact is beneficial.
 Supervised fieldwork experiences will take place at Kaiser Permanente (KP) Medical centers, community clinics, and counseling centers.

 Those who are interested in our program can attend one of our Information Sessions.

 Read the article in InsideKP, Earn a master's degree in counseling from Kaiser Permanente.